Phone First – Frequently Asked Questions

 I’m deaf so how do I make contact?

-What is the difference between the GP Out-of-Hours and this new service?
+What is the difference between the GP out-of-hours and this service?

-The Phone First service is available Monday to Friday between the hours of 8am and 6pm (excluding bank holidays) for people with conditions that may cause them to consider travelling to the Antrim Area or Causeway Hospital Emergency Departments EDs or the Mid Ulster Hospital Minor Injuries Unit.
+The Phone First service is available Monday to Friday between the hours of 8am and 6pm (excluding bank holidays) for people with conditions that may cause them to consider travelling to the Antrim Area or Causeway Hospital emergency departments or the Mid Ulster Hospital Minor Injuries Unit.
+Phone First provides a clinical triaging advice line for these patients, directing them to the most suitable care based on their need.

 Share this page